 Kat has taught several master classes for the dance company at her alma mater.
 She was on adjunct faculty at Temple University’s Boyer College of Music and Dance during the 2015-2016 academic year and has taught ballet at the Philadelphia School of Circus Arts’ Center for Dance.
 She co-facilitates a monthly compositional improvisation lab with artists Loren Groenendaal and Curt Haworth.
 In June 2019, she produced, taught, and performed in Dissolving Doors: a Dance Festival in Compositional Improvisation with Groenendaal and Haworth at Mascher Space Cooperative.
 Other faculty members included Kathryn Butler, Allison Knuth, and The Lovelies, all NYC-based artists.

-In addition to ongoing rehearsals, performances, and projects, Kat works as a writer and member of the Communications Team for thINKingDANCE and as a writer for Broad Street Review.
+In addition to ongoing rehearsals, performances, and projects, Kat works as a writer and member of the Communications Team and Intersectionality Network for thINKingDANCE, and as a writer for Broad Street Review.
 Her writing is published regularly on TD and has been featured on CurateThis.
 Her other artistic endeavors and collaborations include an ongoing photography + dance project with photographer Paul H Taylor and various pick-up projects with other artists in Philadelphia.

 For a complete CV, see here.

 Kat’s work has been generously supported by the Penn Treaty Special Services District.